ORA-01452 means that the unique index that you want to impose on columns cannot be created because of duplicate keys have been found.

 The column CNT shows how many duplicate keys were found for specific combination.

-Now it's your call to decide which rows should leave, or you can delete them all.
+Now it's your call to decide which rows should leave, or you may delete them all to solve ORA-01452.

-Just don't forget to commit the transaction before doing CREATE UNIQUE INDEX again.
+Just don't forget to commit the deletion before doing CREATE UNIQUE INDEX again.